DuendeInexistente/Cirque/ShortStories/TwilightInThePast.md

  "I would've expected Landly."

  "Landly needs more resources than I have."
-Twilight let more of the god slide out, perceiving more delicate aspects of the town's innards until she felt her feathers stand on end, both in the Wheels of the World and in her avatar, and shuddered.
+Twilight let more of the god slide out, perceiving more delicate aspects of the town's innards until she felt her feathers stand on end both in the Wheels of the World and in her avatar, and shuddered.
 "Oh, yes..."

 Gods have needs.